APogue/APogue.github.io/projects/codebook.md

   - `combination` → Violated a combination of above categories
   - `none` → No violation occurred (use if `incident_policy_status: compliant`)

   Note: This is a qualitative indicator.
+The variable is in reference to the incident in question only.
+If within the broader context there are also policy violations, those violations are addressed in their originating incidents, not propagated to all related incidents.

 - **`norm_violation_type`**
   What type of institutional or ethical norm was undermined, regardless of policy status